IT BAND SYNDROME: Something We Don’t Truly Understand

 How do you deal with Chronic Pain Stemming from ITBS

-Here are some ways to treat this.
+Here are some ways to relieve IT band syndrome.
 First off, there are the tried-and-true methods of dealing with any knee joint pain.

 - Since the problem has to do with an internal inflammation, the immediate response should be to take the weight off the joint for long periods and keep the inflamed area from being used.
 Rest is something that should always be part of any knee joint treatment as a result.